 Over drinks delivered by the finest service this side of the Atlantic, company CEO Paul McGowan introduced the DirectStream Memory Player.
 Its nerdy-knockout feature is its i2s outputs’ ability to pipe an SACD’s ‘raw’ DSD layer into a downstream D/A converter; a bitstream that would otherwise be locked down by Sony’s encryption.

-The DMP’s main attraction however is CD playback – a format seems to be going strong among DAR readers despite the mass market’s steady migration to streaming services.
+The DMP’s main attraction, however, is CD playback – a format seems to be going strong among this publication’s readers despite the mass market’s steady migration toward streaming services.
 Perhaps a result of the CD’s ability to strike the middle ground between convenience and collectability?

 The press release continues: “At the heart of the DMP is a refinement of the Digital Lens…that ensures that bits emerge in a perfectly-timed stream, unaffected by the electrical or mechanical properties of the transport.
 After eight years of research and two years of development, PS engineering has been able to decrease the considerable memory requirements of Memory Player and improve the timing of digital audio data.
 The new Lens takes advantage of advances in semiconductor architecture found in FPGAs (Field Programmable Gate Arrays, as used in both DirectStream and DSJ).
 Using a single large scale integrated FPGA, Bob Stadtherr devised a segmented structure including intelligent RAM, two-way isolated communication with the drive, and near-field output latches controlled by an ultra-low-jitter fixed clock.”

 The DirectStream Memory Player will sell for US$6000.
 Shipping commences December 1st.